Forensic Consulting Electrical Engineer and Expert Witness

 Areas of Expertise

-Mr. Wilson is well-versed in the National Electrical Code (NEC) and has a unique combination of experience and other qualifications, which include: direct field experience; performing detailed inspections of a wide variety of electrical installations; designing electrical systems and installations; specifying and inspecting equipment; and performing forensic investigations for electrical shocks, structure fires, Code compliance, equipment and appliance failures, fires, electrical distribution system problems, arc-flash explosions, personal injuries, electrocution fatalities, etc.
+Mr. Wilson is also well-versed in the National Electrical Code (NEC) and has a unique combination of experience and other qualifications, which include: performing detailed inspections of electrical installations; designing electrical systems and installations; specifying and inspecting equipment; and performing forensic investigations for electrical shocks, structure fires, Code compliance, equipment and appliance failures, fires, electrical distribution system problems, arc-flash explosions, personal injuries, electrocution fatalities, etc.

-As an electrical engineer, Mr. Wilson has supervised electrical design work for commercial, industrial, defense, aerospace, governmental, and petrochemical projects, including power distribution systems, switchgear, motor control centers, transformers, motors, lighting systems, telecommunications systems, and security systems.
+Prior to his starting his engineering career, Mr. Wilson completed a 2-year degreed technical training program for electricians and electrical contractors, and worked as an electrician's assistant, which provided him with hands-on installation and maintenance experience.
+Mr. Wilson has also supervised electrical design work for commercial, industrial, defense, aerospace, and petrochemical projects, including power distribution systems, switchgear, motor control centers, transformers, motors, lighting systems, telecommunications systems, and security systems.

 Mr. Wilson is licensed in each of the following states: California, Arizona, Nevada, Washington, Colorado, Nebraska, Alabama, Georgia.

-Mr. Wilson has over 35 years of varied experience (including over 30 years of engineering experience), which includes forensics, industrial, commercial, residential, petroleum, chemical, military/defense, aerospace, and nuclear.
+Mr. Wilson has over 30 years of engineering experience, which includes forensics, industrial, commercial, residential, petroleum, chemical, military/defense, aerospace, and nuclear.

 • Arc-flash explosions, causing injuries, property damage, fires, and fatalities.

-• Building fires, including shopping centers, apartment buildings, restaurants, and hotels, blamed on electrical equipment, systems, or electrical-related work.
+• Structure fires, including shopping centers, apartment buildings, restaurants, and hotels, blamed on electrical equipment, power poles,

-• Falls from ladders resulting from electric shock of electricians, maintenance personnel, migrant workers, etc., resulting in injury and/or death.
+• Falls from ladders that resulted from electric shock, resulting in injury and/or death.

-• Investigation of swimming pool facilities where injuries were blamed on equipment.
+• Investigation of swimming pool facilities where injuries were blamed on electrical equipment.

 • Telecommunications and electronic equipment installations where damage was claimed against the installer, supplier, or utility.